-Our consolidated expense ratio, or the ratio of general and administrative expenses to gross profits before credit costs for trust accounts, for the three months ended June 30, 2016, on a Japanese GAAP basis, was 64.4%, almost the same level as the ratio for the three months ended June 30, 2015, which was 61.0%.
-With a management target of an approximately 60%, we intend to maintain prudent cost management while continuing and enhancing initiatives for productivity improvements, including eliminating duplicative internal functions of BTMU and MUB in the United States, streamlining BTMU's branches and offices in Europe by transferring them gradually under MUFG Bank (Europe) N.V., a wholly owned subsidiary of BTMU in the Netherlands, and integrating the securities sales and trading operations of BTMU and Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. in Japan.
-In addition, in order to respond to regulatory capital and TLAC requirements while enhancing our operating efficiency, we plan to pursue the best capital mix and continue to improve productivity.
+Our consolidated expense ratio, or the ratio of general and administrative expenses to gross profits before credit costs for trust accounts, for the fiscal year ended March 31, 2017, on a Japanese GAAP basis, was 64.6%.
+For the fiscal year ended March 31, 2017, the expense ratio of BTMU and MUTB, based on the simple sums of non-consolidated general and administrative expenses and gross profits of BTMU and MUTB under Japanese GAAP, was 61.2%.
+In order to respond to regulatory capital and TLAC requirements while enhancing our operating efficiency, we plan to pursue the optimal capital mix and continue to improve productivity.